also known as: Gyertyánliget (HU), Kobylecká Polana (CZ), Kobyletskaya Polyana (RU), Polien-Kabiltsky (Yid)

 Other spellings/names for Kobylets'ka Polyana are Kobylecká Polana, Kabola Polyána, Poiana Cobilei and Poľana Kobilská.

-Kobylets'ka Polyana is located about 6 miles W of Rakhiv (Rahó).
+Kobylets'ka Polyana is located about six miles west of Rakhiv (Rahó).

 Jews probably settled in Kobylets'ka Polyana in the mid-19th century.